Senators pressure HHS; department will quicken distribution of $25 billion for hospitals

-WASHINGTON (NEXSTAR) — Thanks to a bipartisan group of senators, many hospitals throughout the country won’t have to wait much longer to get much needed funding.
+WASHINGTON (WDVM) — Thanks to a bipartisan group of senators, many hospitals throughout the country won’t have to wait much longer to get much needed funding.

 “I think this will prop them up, will keep them open,” West Virginia Senator Shelley Moore Capito said.